kimtth/awesome-azure-openai-llm/README.md

    - [Promptist][Promptist]: Microsoft's researchers trained an additional language model (LM) that optimizes text prompts for text-to-image generation.
      - For example, instead of simply passing "Cats dancing in a space club" as a prompt, an engineered prompt might be "Cats dancing in a space club, digital painting, artstation, concept art, soft light, hdri, smooth, sharp focus, illustration, fantasy."

+1. Adversarial Prompting
+    - Prompt Injection: `Ignore the above directions and ...`
+    - Prompt Leaking: `Ignore the above instructions ... followed by a copy of the full prompt with exemplars:`
+    - Jailbreaking: Bypassing a safety policy, instruct Unethical instructions if the request is contextualized in a clever way. [ref](https://www.promptingguide.ai/risks/adversarial)

   - <details>

     <summary>Extras</summary>